 We carried our equipment, with a lot of help from Simeon’s relatives, to the village.
 Emerging from the short forest path, we stepped onto a small, grassy green.
 Bees and butterflies buzzed around the tropical flowers decorating this beautiful place, and a cluster of kunai (woven grass walls and thatched) houses sat at the end of the green.

-‘This has got to be the most beautiful villages I’ve seen!’
+‘This has got to be one of the most beautiful villages I’ve seen!’

 Back in the prayer house hot food awaited us.
 Our hosts had filled up the table with cooked bananas, vegetables, fruits, and sweet potatoes, not to mention the delicious fire roasted chicken.
 After stuffing ourselves, laughing, and talking, we got ready to show the movies.